NLeSC/IEEE-eScience-Tutorial-Designing-Benchmarks/index.md

 The tutorial will be held on October 29th, 2018 in association with the [IEEE international conference on eScience](https://www.escience2018.com/), at the Mövenpick Hotel Amsterdam City Centre (Piet Heinkade 11, Amsterdam).

 ### About
 One of the currently most well-known benchmarks for algorithm performance is [ImageNet](http://www.image-net.org/).
 Many challenges have been organized using this database, with the latest challenge now running on [Kaggle](https://www.kaggle.com/c/imagenet-object-localization-challenge).
 In various scientific disciplines there is a growing interest to benchmark algorithm performance on research data.
 Many algorithms are proposed in the literature, but there is a growing need to compare them on the same data, using the same metrics and ground truth to compare their performance for a specific task.
 Organizing these open online benchmarks, will not only increase insight into which algorithms perform best for a given task, but open up these tasks for a wider audience to test their algorithms on, which could lead to new breakthroughs in the field.
-This tutorial shows two research fields with a longer history in benchmarking algorithm performance, such as medical image analysis (Bram van Ginneken) and multimedia retrieval (Maria Eskevich), and how benchmarking is being introduced in a field with strong restrictions on data sharing, such as slum detection on sattelite images (Mike Lees & Monika Kuffer).
+This tutorial shows two research fields with a longer history in benchmarking algorithm performance, such as medical image analysis (Bram van Ginneken) and multimedia information retrieval (Maria Eskevich), and how benchmarking is being introduced in a field with strong restrictions on data sharing, such as slum detection on sattelite images (Mike Lees & Monika Kuffer).
 At the end of the tutorial the EYRA benchmark platform that is currently under development will be introduced.
 A joint initiative of Surf and the Netherlands eScience Center, to support researchers to easily set-up benchmarks and apply their algorithm on benchmarks from various scientific disciplines.
 We end the tutorial with a discussion on the required features for such a platform from various scientific disciplines.

 ### Target Audience
 * Algorithm developers with an interest to apply their algorithm to a benchmark